hausec/PowerZure/docs/Functions/infogathering.rst

 ::

-   Get-AppPermissions -Id [App ID]
+   Get-App -Id [App ID]

 .. _**Description**-15:

 **Description**

-Gathers the permissions an application has.
+Gathers the  an application has.

 .. _**Examples**-15: